ruppinlab/tcga-wgs-kraken-microbial-quant/manuscript_code_and_data/README.md

 # Code and Data

-Code to post-process the output of MITT (microbes in tumor traces) and reproduce the data and figures published in
+Code to post-process the output of MITT (microbes in tumor traces) and reproduce the tables and figures published in

     Gertz et al. A revised estimation of microbial abundances in the Tumor Cancer Genome Atlas.